playfulsparkle/vscode_ps_replace_accents/README.md

-# ps-dev-tools README
+# ps-remove-accent README

-This is the README for your extension "ps-dev-tools".
+This is the README for your extension "ps-remove-accent".
 After writing up a brief description, we recommend including the following sections.

 ## Features